Get E-Book

 ipv6Only: true

-The common lifecycle is short:
+The common lifecycle looks like this -

 create socket